Real Estate Agent Fees & Commission

 This data is the most comprehensive data available in the country, but it’s vital to keep in mind that what you will end up paying in commission will also depend on your property, the local market and the agent you select.
 It’s also important to remember that commission rates change over time in line with the cost of living, the movement of the market and inflation.

-The below data looks at each state in the country and the average commission to act as a guide but are not a concrete indication of the exact amount of amount of commission you should pay.
+The below data looks at each state in the country and the average real estate agent commission to act as a guide.
+However, they're not a concrete indication of the exact amount of amount of commission you should pay.

 Average Commission Rate by State